 \end{lemma} \begin{proof} By assumption, there is an open neighborhood $V$ of the origin in $\C^2$ and a stratified equivariant symplectomorphism $\psi:V\to U$ where the action on $V$ is $\rho_{st}$.
 Without loss of generality, we may take $V$ to be the unit ball.
-We first observe there exists a family $\psi_t:V=B_1\to \C^2$ of symplectic embeddings, such that $\psi_0$ is the inclusion, $\psi_1=\psi$, and such that $\psi_t$ preserves the stratification by the coordinate axes.
+We first observe that there exists a family $\psi_t:V=B_1\to \C^2$ of symplectic embeddings, such that $\psi_0$ is the inclusion, $\psi_1=\psi$, and such that $\psi_t$ preserves the stratification by the coordinate axes.
 Explicitly, we use Alexander's trick and consider the path The path can be shown to be smooth using Hadamard's Lemma.
-We may further connect the linear split symplectomotphism $d\psi(0,0)$ to the identity via a path of linear split symplectomorphism.
+Note that as $\psi$ preserves the stratification, $d\psi(0,0)$ is a split symplectomorphism i.e a symplectomorphism for which the axes $\C\times \{0\}$ and $\{0\} \times \C$ are eigen directions for $d\psi(0,0)$.
+We may further connect the linear split symplectomorphism $d\psi(0,0)$ to the identity via a path of linear split symplectomorphisms.
 Let us still denote the concatenation by $\psi_t$.
-We thus get a time dependent symplectic vector field $X_t$ with domain $\psi_t(V)$, by $p\mapsto \frac{d}{dt}\psi_{t_0+t}(p)|_{t=0}$.
-By simple connectedness we can find a time dependent Hamiltonian $H_t:\psi_t(V)\to \R$ so that $X_t$ is its Hamiltonian vector field.
+We thus get a time dependent symplectic vector field $X_t$ with domain $\psi_s(V)$, by $p\mapsto \frac{d}{dt}\psi_{s+t}(p)|_{t=0}$.
+By simply connectedness we can find a time dependent Hamiltonian $H_t:\psi_t(V)\to \R$ so that $X_t$ is its Hamiltonian vector field.
 Let $\epsilon>0$ be such that $B_{\epsilon}\subset \psi_t(V)$ for all time $t\in[0,1]$.

 Let $f:\R^2\to[0,1]$ be a function which is identically $0$ for $x+y\geq\epsilon$, identically $1$ close enough to the origin, and such that $\frac {\partial f}{\partial x} $ is identically $0$ in a sufficiently small neighborhood of the $y$ axis, and $\frac {\partial f}{\partial y} $ is identically $0$ in a sufficiently small neighborhood of the $x$ axis.
 Let $g:\C^2\to\R$ be defined by $g(z_1,z_2):=f(|z_1|^2,|z_2|^2)$.
 Then the Hamiltonian flow of $gH_t$ is globally defined and is readily checked to preserve the axes.
 Let $\rho$ be the action defined by pulling back the standard action via the inverse of the time $1$ flow $\phi:\C^2\to\C^2$ of $gH_t$.
 Then $\rho$ satisfies all the requirements.
 Indeed, since $\psi$ fixes the origin, we verify that a small enough neighborhood of the origin is mapped for all $t\in[0,1]$ under $\psi_t$ into the region where $f\equiv 1$.
 In that neighborhood we have $\phi=\psi.$ Admissibility of $\rho$ follows since $\phi$ preserves the stratification. \end{proof}